DataCloud-project/DEP-PIPE-Pipeline-Deployment-Controller/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/datacloud-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/datacloud-{version}-runner`

 To learn more about building native executable see https://quarkus.io/guides/maven-tooling.

 ### Containerized version

-A containerized version of the project along with instructions will be soon available.
+There are two docker-compose files:

+- *docker-compose.yml* which will use the dev profile properties of the project
+- *docker-compose.prod.yml* which can be used along with .env file (as one in .env.example) to set specifically the parametres of the project.